 In March of 2017, Louis once again rejected therapy due to medication side effects along with non-acceptance of his condition, making it nearly impossible to manage.
 Two months later, in the throes of psychosis, he did not understand the danger posed by the nearby river.
 It is presumed that he perished on June 4, 2017.

 In his honor, I took on the challenge to raise $9,500 through crowdfunding.
 With all of the amazing support we raised $9,640 in just over two weeks.
 The proceeds went to the National Alliance on Mental Illness (NAMI) and specifically will be used to fund the NAMI Basics Program.
 NAMI Basics is a free, six-week education program for parents and family caregivers of children and teens who are experiencing symptoms of a mental illness or who have already been diagnosed.

-18percent is a free mental health online community based off Slack, where one can receive peer to peer support.
-The community offers free, 24/7 support in a moderated environment with many channels that cover various mental health issues.
+18percent is a free mental health online community based off Slack, where one can receive peer-to-peer support.
+The community offers free 24/7 support in a moderated environment with many channels that cover various mental health issues.
 18percent is an official partner of the Crisis Text Line and National Eating Disorders Association.
 The mental health community has been featured in NowThis, The Washington Post, and FOX.
-Since 18percent launched 8 months, the community has had 340,000 messages sent on the platform.
+Since 18percent launched eight months, the community has had 340,000 messages sent on the platform.
 In order for students to feel comfortable, all emails are hidden on the platform, protecting one’s anonymity.

 18percent has a team of moderators who are volunteers.
 Moderators as well as other members oversee conversation.
 They will frequently engage the member who is distressed.
 Many of the members will share resources such as popular apps, articles, and videos to encourage one another.